 Can I apply before I have my bachelor’s degree?

 You can apply prior to completing your bachelor’s degree, but your graduation date must be no later than May 31, 2016 if you are applying for the upcoming 2015-2016 application cycle.
 The anticipated start date of the founding class is Monday, June 1, 2015.
 You can’t begin HPU’s PA program without first completing a bachelor’s degree, and there are no exceptions.

 After reviewing the admissions requirements I was wondering if you could make an exception for my case?

-Specific questions related to the adequacy of your prior courses in meeting requirements should be directed to our admissions team.
-In accordance with the ARC-PA Standard that states “The program must make student admission decisions in accordance with clearly defined and published practices of the institution and program” we don’t have a process for considering exceptions to our minimum admissions requirements (e.g., Overall GPA < 3.0, science courses taken greater than 10 years ago, etc).
+Specific questions related to the adequacy of your prior courses in meeting requirements should be directed to our Graduate Admissions team.
+In accordance with the ARC-PA Standard that states “The program must make student admission decisions in accordance with clearly defined and published practices of the institution and program” we don’t have a process for considering exceptions to our minimum admissions requirements (e.g., Overall GPA < 3.2, science courses taken greater than 10 years ago, etc).
 We strive to have transparent expectations that are applied consistently for all applicants.